If you want to know where to go for the best free and cheap yoga classes in Hong Kong, we have you covered.

 Plus, The Yoga Room even offers mother and baby yoga for the moms who need extra bonding time with their babies.

-HKID cardholders can try the first class for free while visitors can join a trial class for $200 – great value for yoga classes in Hong Kong.
+HKID cardholders can try the first class for free, while visitors can join a trial class for $200 – great value for Hong Kong yoga classes.

 Yoga Room, 3/F, 4/F, 6/F & 16/F, Xiu Ping Commercial Building, 104 Jervois Street, Sheung Wan, HK